Horsford admits to extramarital affair after podcaster discloses relationship

 During the third episode of her podcast, Linder said Horsford “looked out for her over the years, from anything from a job recommendation to financial support.”

 In her interview with the Review-Journal, Linder declined to elaborate on this support.
-As an attorney, she said, she worried saying anything further could get her caught up in divorce proceedings should Horsford’s marriage be dissolved.
-(State Bar of Nevada records show no one with her name is licensed to practice law in Nevada.)
+As an attorney, she said, she worried that saying anything further could get her caught up in divorce proceedings should Horsford’s marriage be dissolved.
+State bar records show that no one with her name is licensed to practice law in Nevada.

 Reached for comment Friday night, a Horsford aide said Linder “never received any compensation from the congressman or from the campaign over the course of their private relationship.”